-VCAL is an accredited senior secondary school qualification undertaken by students in Years 11 and 12.
+VCAL is an accredited senior secondary school qualification undertaken by students in Years 12.
+The 2023 certificate will represent a transition certificate from VCAL to VCE VM.

 Victorian Certificate of Education (VCE)

 The VCE is an accredited senior secondary school qualification.